jasonmpittman/research-ideas/research-ideas-2017.md

 To what extent are adjunct faculty aware of prominent cognitive learning theories?

 What factors do adjunct undergraduate faculty in a cybersecurity degree program consider when designing a new course?

+To what degree are undergraduate cybersecurity curricula consistent with the classical framework of an *academy*?

+To what extent are *grammar, logic, and rhetoric* present in established Community of Practice disciplines compared to cybersecurity?
+How can the lower division of the Liberal Arts be mapped to modern STEM academic curricula?

+What are common learning outcomes for an undergraduate cybersecurity curriculum as defined by existing professionals?

+#### Week 5
+*What are the common theories of ethics emergent in cybersecurity education literature?*